redshiftrobotics/blueshift_ros/src/blueshift_interface/README.md

 ```
 colcon build --symlink-install --packages-select blueshift_interface
 ```
+_Note_: This first time it is built, this will take an extremely long time, because all the node packages need to be copied over to the install folder.
+Every subsequent time, it should only copy over the difference, so it should take less time. _TODO later: there may be a way to just re-download them into the install directory which might be quicker._

 To run it (this also starts the rosbridge_server to facilitate JS<->ROS communication)
 ```
 ros2 launch blueshift_interface simple.launch